MrMimic/data-scientist-roadmap/04_Machine-Learning/README.md

 __Adaboost__ algorithm works in the exact way describe.
 It creates a weak learner, also known as stumps, they are not full grown trees, but contain a single node based on which the classification is done.
 The misclassifications are observed and they are weighted more than the correctly classified ones while training the next weak learner.

-__sklearn.ensemble.AdaBoostClassifier__ is used for the application of the classifier on real data.
+__sklearn.ensemble.AdaBoostClassifier__ is used for the application of the classifier on real data in python.

 ![adaboost](https://ars.els-cdn.com/content/image/3-s2.0-B9780128177365000090-f09-18-9780128177365.jpg)